Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Academy.md

   process.
 Any Brain added to the Broadcast Hub will be visible from the external process.
 In addition, if the checkbox `Control` is checked, the Brain will be controllable from the external process and will thus be trainable.
-* `Max Steps` - Total number of steps per-episode. `0` corresponds to episodes without a maximum number of steps.
-Once the step counter reaches maximum, the environment will reset.
 * `Configuration` - The engine-level settings which correspond to rendering quality and engine speed.
   * `Width` - Width of the environment window in pixels.